-On November 5, 2015, we entered into a sponsored research agreement, which we refer to as the SRA, with MSK pursuant to which we agreed to pay MSK to provide research services over a period of five years related to the intellectual property licensed under the MSK License Agreement.
-During 2018 and 2017, we incurred research and development expenses of \$1,192,000 and \$1,160,000, respectively, under the SRA.
+Agreement to the Company; a master clinical trial agreement pursuant to which we committed to fund certain clinical trials at MSK; two separate core facility service agreements pursuant to which we committed to obtaining certain laboratory services from MSK; and a CD33 sponsored research agreement pursuant to which we agreed to pay MSK to provide research services over a period of two years related to the intellectual property licensed under the CD33 License Agreement.
+During 2019 and 2018, we incurred research and development expenses of \$6.8 million and \$5.8 million, respectively, under these agreements.